andresutrera/FEBioVFM/README.md

 ## VFMData Snapshot

-This section explains how to build ne data file needed by the VFM Task plugin.
+This section explains how to build the data file needed by the VFM Task plugin.

 ```xml
 <Options>